OpenZeppelin/gsn-site/README.md

 ./restart-relay.sh
 ```

 This will start up a local ganache, deploy the contracts, create a sample recipient, and create a relay.
+You may need to run this command a couple of times; it was a little flakey at the time of this writing.

 To mint Ether to yourself on the ganache instance, use the command: